mbasso/asm-dom/README.md

 ### patch

 The `patch` takes two arguments, the first is a DOM element or a vnode representing the current view.
 The second is a vnode representing the new, updated view.
+If `patch` succedeed, the new vnode (the second parameter) is returned.

 If a DOM element is passed, `newVnode` will be turned into a DOM node, and the passed element will be replaced by the created DOM node.
 If an `oldVnode` is passed, asm-dom will efficiently modify it to match the description in the new vnode.

 **Any old vnode passed must be the resulting vnode from the previous call to patch.
-Otherwise, no operation is performed.**
+Otherwise, no operation is performed and undefined is returned.**

 ```js
 const { h, patch } = asmDom;